-1. From the Workspace Modules Menu or the PROGRESS Code Object Menu, select the object.
+- 1. From the Workspace Modules Menu or the Code Object Menu, select the object. - 2.
+Press the F8 key to compile without xref.

-2. Press the F8 key to compile without cross references.
-If there are any compile errors, Roundtable displays them.
+Roundtable performs a compile for the selected object.
+If there are any compilation errors, Roundtable displays them.